 With the continued rise in the digitization of our financial system, there are actually several different ways we as retail investors can partake in MCAs.
 Who wouldn’t want to get into merchant cash advance investing?

 This type of investing and way of doing business is a new one for me.
-In fact, I’d bet it’s probably a new way of starting a business quickly for most people.
+In fact, I’d bet it’s probably a new way of funding a business quickly for most people.

-Some of the largest names in the fintech industry are in this business.
-In fact, some of them also happen to be some of our favorite stocks to own!
+First, lets talk about some of the largest names in the fintech industry are in this business in one way or another.
+In fact, some of them also happen to be some of our favorite stocks to trade!

-Let’s take a look at who operates in merchant cash advances, and how you can invest in their company.
+Let’s take a look at who operates in some of it’s business in merchant cash advances.

 Shopify (NYSE: SHOP)